cammaron/BigDamage/README.md

 BigDamage does the following:

+- Just Big: It's in the name.
+They're easier to see.
-- Automatically scale floating damage numbers based on distance from camera, so they won't ever be too small to read (and are generally fairly consistent)
+- Still Big, No Matter How Far: Automatically scale floating damage numbers based on distance from camera, so they won't ever be too small to read (and are generally fairly consistent)
-- Makes damage numbers larger in the first place
+- Fanning: Prevents damage numbers from overlapping by fanning them out in a wider, linear arc over enemies' heads rather than a random position (so one damage popup will always show *next to* the prior one)
-- Removes the gradient, instead opting for completely solid bold colours representin different damage types
+- Colouring: (Optionally) Removes the gradient, instead opting for completely solid bold colours representin different damage types
-- Increases the range at which numbers will be shown
+- Increases the range at which numbers will be shown (size aside, previously they just outright wouldn't show if you attack an enemy beyond a certain distance, which happened to be within range of spells and ranged weapons)
-- Fixes an issue that prevented floating damage numbers (and damage source attribution) being applied to damage ticks from DoT spells
+- Fixes Damage over Time spells: in vanilla, floating damage numbers (and damage source attribution) didn't happen for damage ticks from DoT spells
+- Fixes spell crits: In vanilla, when spells crit, the damage popup isn't highlighted the way it's meant to be
+- Fixes inconsistent size/movement/behaviour depending on the angle the enemy is relative to you (now damage numbers are created in space relative to your camera angle rather than relative to the enemy position)

 The mod has a number of configurable properties if you want to adjust it further, which, as standard for BepInEx mods, will appear in a generated .cfg file at BepInEx/config the first time the mod is run with the game.